“Therapy can be a very interactive process. The relationship gradually built between therapist and patient is integral to progress.”

 What was your path to becoming a therapist?

 Therapy has always been a really important part of my own life and a grounding force, particularly in moments of uncertainty and high stress.
 It has been incredibly rewarding to be able to offer my own clients the same type of therapeutic holding environment that felt so comforting and safe to me.
 I completed my post-graduate training at the National Institute for the Psychotherapies, which gave me the tools to build a relational framework.
-I later completed additional training at the Seleni Institute, but my own experience of having children has been my most valuable resource in my work with new and expecting parents.
+I later completed additional training at the Seleni Institute and the Postpartum Stress Center, but my own experience of having children has been my most valuable resource in my work with new and expecting parents.